joshmilind/cacoresystem/documents/caCORE3-2_README.txt

         - TestClient - demonstrates various ways to execute

-                  searches with and without using Application Service
+                  searches with and without using Application Service.

         - TestEVS - demonstrates various ways to

-                  searches the Enterprise Vocabulary Services (EVS)
+                  search the Enterprise Vocabulary Services (EVS).

-        - EVSWSClient - demonstrates various was to search
+        - EVSWSClient - demonstrates various ways to search

                   EVS using web services.

-        - WSTestClient - demonstrates various was to search
+        - WSTestClient - demonstrates various ways to search

                   web services.

-        - TestDSR - demonstrates various ways to search caDSR objects
+        - TestDSR - demonstrates various ways to search caDSR objects.

-        - TestXML - demonstrates the usage of the XMLUtility class
+        - TestXML - demonstrates the usage of the XMLUtility class.

         - TestCQL - demonstrates various ways to execute

-                  searches using the SDK Query Object
+                  searches using the SDK Query Object.

-        - TestSVG - demonstrates execute of the caBIO SVG manipulation tool
+        - TestSVG - demonstrates the usage of the caBIO SVG manipulation tool

     Please see the following for the associated release notes: